 Dr. Cesar Maldonado

-Maldonado began his career in 1976 as a process engineer for Celanese Chemical Corporation, where he designed the company's first digital control system used for real-time process optimization.
-In 1980, he accepted a position as Vice President of Information Systems with Tex-Steel Corporation, where he became President and Chief Executive Officer within 10 years.
-Through acquisitions, organic growth, and the addition of software development divisions, he led the company to international prominence.
-He ultimately led Tex-Steel through a successful acquisition into a larger publicly held enterprise.
-Maldonado then joined ASSA ABLOY as Division Vice President and Chief Technical Officer, and led joint venture technical groups in the development of new business lines and in the support of custom engineered products.
-Subsequently, Maldonado became an executive in two successful engineering firms and, in 2008, was named President of Texas State Technical College in Harlingen, Texas.
-In 2011, Maldonado was named Vice Chancellor for Institutional Effectiveness and Commercialization for the TSTC System, while remaining President at TSTC Harlingen.
+Dr. Maldonado began his career in 1976 as a process engineer for Celanese Chemical Corporation, where he designed the company's first digital control system used for real-time process optimization.
+In 1980, he accepted a position as Vice President of Information Systems with Tex-Steel Corporation and became President and Chief Executive Officer within 10 years.
+Through acquisitions, organic growth, and the addition of software development divisions, Dr. Maldonado led the company to international prominence.
+He ultimately navigated Tex-Steel through a successful acquisition into a larger publicly held enterprise.
+Dr. Maldonado then joined ASSA ABLOY as Division Vice President and Chief Technical Officer, and led joint venture technical groups in the development of new business lines and in the support of custom engineered products.
+Subsequently, he became an executive in two successful engineering firms and, in 2008, was named President of Texas State Technical College in Harlingen, Texas.
+In 2011, he was named Vice Chancellor for Institutional Effectiveness and Commercialization for the TSTC System, while remaining President at TSTC Harlingen.

-In addition to his demonstrated business acumen, Dr. Maldonado has led legislative efforts to create high school/college dual enrollment opportunities in Texas and served for over a decade as a board member (twice as president) of the Harlingen Consolidated Independent School District (TX).
+In addition to his demonstrated business experience, Dr. Maldonado has led legislative efforts to create high school/college dual enrollment opportunities in Texas and served for over a decade as a board member (twice as president) of the Harlingen Consolidated Independent School District.
 He served as the interim Chairman of the Border Governors Conference on Science and Technology, where he worked to foster bi-national research and technology exchange with scientists across the U.S. and Mexico border.
-He was also appointed by the governor to serve as a Regent of the Texas State Technical College System.
+Dr. Maldonado was also appointed by the governor to serve as a Regent of the Texas State Technical College System.